First Russian circumnavigation: Fight for Novo-Arkhangelsk

 The transition of Neva from Kauai to Kodiak lasted for 25 days.
 Generally, the trip went calm, except that the weather was rainy and the frosts began to prevail.
 According to Lisyansky, due to the abundance of fresh pork on board, many people started to suffer from the gastric infection.
 However, they were quickly cured with quinine.
 The vessel arrived on July 10.
 Already in Brazil Hieromonk Gideon had received an order from Rezanov to head the Kodial school and the organization of pastoral activities.
 Thus, he went ashore upon the arrival in Kodiak.
 He was supposed to return to Russia with the messenger, not on the Neva.

 After the arrival, Neva found itself in the middle of the armed conflict.
 On July 13 Lisyansky received a request from merchant Alexander Andreyevich Baranov to help in liberating Sitka from Tlingits.
 Baranov had on his side transport Ermak, 120 armed Russian hunters and industrialists, as well as 800 indigenous allied forces on 350 kayaks.
 The 14-gun sloop significantly strengthened the squadron.
 Negotiations with the head of the indigenous population of Sitka – Sitcan toyon Kotlean – failed because Baranov demanded to surrender the fortress and pass on reliable Amanats to Russians.
 On October 1, 1804, naval guns bombarded the Sitcan fortifications.
 However, it was not successful since guns' calibre was small, the palisade was thick, and the Indigenous peoples of the Americas took refuge in ditches or underground passages.
 Thus, Lisyansky landed troops with a field gun, under the command of Lieutenant P. P. Arbuzov.
 Baranov and Lieutenant P. A. Povalishin with four guns attacked from the other side.
 Even though Tlingits fired from falconets and rifles, the Russians started the assault.
-The attempt of frontal attack was repulsed by the Indigenous peoples – Povalishin was injured in the chest, the podlekar Mutovkin received bullet wounds in his arm and leg, seven sailors got wounds of varying severity.
-Rankers Artemy Pavlov and Andrei Ivanov fell in the battle; sailor Ivan Sergeev died the next day from the received injuries.
+The attempt of frontal attack was repulsed by the Indigenous peoples – Povalishin was injured in the chest, the podlekar Mutovkin received bullet wounds, and seven sailors got wounds of varying severity.
+Rankers Artemy Pavlov and Andrei Ivanov died in the battle, and sailor Ivan Sergeev died the next day, all from their wounds.
 Nevertheless, the position of the Indigenous peoples was doomed.
 On October 2 both sides started negotiations, however, already on October 7, the main forces of the Indigenous peoples fled through the mountains.
 As a result of the conflict, a fortress Novo-Arkhangelsk was founded, and Russian authority in the region was extended to the Alexander Archipelago.